Swiss literature: Romansh literature

 Drama was represented by biblical plays, most notably the Passiuns sursilvanas (developed in 17th–18th century).
 From the 18th century, courtroom dramas based on criminal cases were added to the village repertoire.
-In the early 20th century, many villages would stage an annual vernacular comedy.
+In the early 20th century, a number of villages would stage an annual vernacular comedy.
 Jon Semadeni established the La Culissa theatrical touring company in 1944.
 His drama Il pövel cumada, which was first staged in 1946, is considered a landmark in Romansh drama.
 The company ceased touring in 1977.

 From the 1940s onwards, Romansh writers consciously attempted to assimilate influences from international literary movements, as well as reflecting the situation of traditional Romansh culture as a disappearing way of life in a world of modernity and change.
 In 1946, a Romansh writers’ union was established by Artur Caflisch and Jon Guidon, known since 2004 as ULR (Union for Romansh Literature).

 The Romansh writers are organized in the writer's union Uniun per la Litteratura Rumantscha established in 1946, which organizes since 1990 the yearly event Dis da Litteratura an annual Romansh literary festival has been held.
 Most writers today write in their regional dialect, while the pan-regional variety Rumantsch Grischun is seeing increased use in works done by the Lia Rumantscha such as translations of children's books.

 Other writers include: Maurus Carnot (1846–1935), Giachen Michel Hay (1860–1920), Gian Fontana (1897–1935), Leza Uffer (1912–1982), Armon Planta (1917–1986), Gion Luregn Derungs, Gion Deplazes (born 1918), Cla Biert (1920–1981), Andri Peer (1921–1985), Martin Suter, Tim Krohn.